-Relationship to Disclosing Party Fees (indicate whether (subcontractor, attorney, lobbyist, ctc.)
+Relationship to Disclosing Party Fees (indicate whether paid or estimated;) NOTE:

+lobbyist, etc.)

-paid or estimated.)
-NOTE: "hourly rate" or "t.b.d." is not an acceptable response.
+paid or estimated;) NOTE:

+"hourly rate" or "t.b.d." is

+not an acceptable response.
-[X] Check here if the Disclosing Party has not retained, nor expects to retain, any such persons or entities.

-Under Municipal Code Section 2-92-415, substantial owners of business entities that contract with the City must remain in compliance with their child support obligations throughout the contract's term.

-Has any person who directly or indirectly owns 10% or more of the Disclosing Party been declared in arrearage on any child support obligations by any Illinois court of competent jurisdiction?

-[]Yes []No A No person directly or indirectly owns 10% or more of the Disclosing Party.
-See Attached.

-If "Yes," has the person entered into a court-approved agreement for payment of all support owed and is the person in compliance with that agreement?

-B. FURTHER CERTIFICATIONS See Attached Additional Information, including Litigation and Regulatory Matters.

-1. Pursuant to Municipal Code Chapter 1-23, Article I ("Article I")(which the Applicant should consult for defined terms (e.g., "doing business") and legal requirements), if the Disclosing Party submitting this EDS is the Applicant and is doing business with the City, then the Disclosing Party certifies as follows: (i) neither the Applicant nor any controlling person is currently indicted or charged with, or has admitted guilt of, or has ever been convicted of, or placed under supervision for, any criminal offense involving actual, attempted, or conspiracy to commit bribery, theft, fraud, forgery, perjury, dishonesty or deceit against an officer or employee of the City or any sister agency; and (ii) the Applicant understands and acknowledges that compliance with Article I is a continuing requirement for doing business with the City.
-NOTE: If Article I applies to the Applicant, the permanent compliance timeframe in Article I supersedes some five-year compliance timeframes in certifications 2 and 3 below.
-2. The Disclosing Party and, if the Disclosing Party is a legal entity, all of those persons or entities identified in Section II.B.1. of this EDS:
+File #: O2015-7185 5, Version: 1 (Add sheets if nec essary) [X] Check here if the Disclosing g Party has not retained, nor expects to retain, any such persons or entities.
+SECTION V CER TIFICATIONS A. COURT-ORD ERED CHILD S UPPORT COMPLIANCE 2-92-415, substantial owners of business entities that contract with the City.must ild support obligations throughout the contract's term. irectly owns 10% or more ofthe Disclosing Party been declared in arrearage on any inois court of competentjurisdiction?- [] Yes [] No No person directly or indirectly owns 10% brmore of the' Disclosing Party. see Attached.
+If "Yes," has the pe compliance with the o a, court-approved agreement, for payment of all support owed and is the person in [] Yes [] No B. FURTHER CE ERTIFICATIONS S See Attached Additional Information, including Litigation and Regulatory Matters. terms (e.g., "doing/ doing business with person is currently supervision for, any business") and le the City, then the indicted or charge y criminal offense Chapter 1-23, Article 1 ("Article I")(which the Applicant should consult for defined egal requirements), if the Disclosing Party submitting this EDS is the Applicant and is, he Disclosing Party certifies as follows: (i) neither the Applicant nor any controlling ged with, or has admitted guilt of, or has ever been convicted of, or placed under e involving actual, attempted, or conspiracy to commit bribery, theft, fraud, forgery, than officer or employee of the City or any sister agency; and (ii) the Applicant understands and acknowledges that compliance with Article I is a continuing requirement for doing business with the City.
+NOTE: If Article 1 applies to the Applicant, the permanent compliance timeframe in Article I supersedes some fiveyear compliance timeframes in certifications 2 and 3 below.

-- a. are not presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from any transactions by any federal, state or local unit of government; - b. have not, within a five-year period preceding the date of this EDS, been convicted of a criminal offense, adjudged guilty, or had a civil judgment rendered against them in connection with: obtaining, attempting to obtain, or performing a public (federal, state or local) transaction or contract under a public transaction; a violation of federal or state antitrust statutes; fraud; embezzlement; theft; forgery; bribery; falsification or destruction of records; making false statements; or receiving stolen property; - c. are not presently indicted for, or criminally or civilly charged by, a governmental entity (federal, state or local) with committing any of the offenses set forth in clause B.2.b. of this Section V; - d. have not, within a five-year period preceding the date of this EDS, had one or more public transactions (federal, state or local) terminated for cause or default; and - e: have not, within a five-year period preceding the date of this EDS, been convicted, adjudged guilty, or found liable in a civil proceeding, or in any criminal or civil action, including actions concerning environmental violations, instituted by the City or by the federal government, any state, or any other unit of local government.
+- 2. The Disclosing Party and, if the Disclosing Party is a legal entity, all of those persons or entities identified in Section II.B.l. of this EDS: - are;not presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from any transactions by any federal, state or local unit of government; - have not, within a five-year period preceding, the date of this EDS, been convicted of a criminal offense, adjudged guilty, or had a civiijudgment rendered against them in connection with: obtaining, attempting to obtain, or performing a public (federal, state or local) transaction or contract under a public transaction; a violation of federal or state antitrust statutes; fraud; embezzlement; theft; forgery; bribery; falsification-or destruction of records; making false statements; or receiving stolen property;

+- c. are not presently indicted for, or criminally or civilly charged by, a governmental entity (federal, state or local) with committing any ofthe offenses, set forth in clause B.2.b. of this Section.V; - d. have not, within a five-year period preceding the date of this EDS, had one or more public transactions (federal, state or local) terminated for cause or default; and - e. have not, within a five-year period preceding the date of this EDS, been convicted, adjudged guilty, or found liable in a civil proceeding, or in any criminal or civil, action, including actions concerning environmental violations, instituted by the City or by the federal government, any state, or any other unit, of local government.

-- 3. The certifications in subparts 3, 4 and 5 concern: - the Disclosing Party;
+I certify the above to be true. - The certifications in subparts 3, 4 and 5 concern:

+• the Disclosing Party;